dcernst/PinyonsPines/index.md

 <hr>

-<strong>Important:</strong> If you plan to be tracked, but you don't have your information ready, just enter in some placeholder information.
-You can update edit your entry later at a later date.
+<strong>Important:</strong> If you plan to be tracked, but you don't have your InReach/Spot information ready, just enter in some placeholder information.
+You can edit your entry later at a later date.

 <!-- <hr>